BDC Hamburger Icon

 How to gather customer feedback

-• Gather customer feedback with surveys.
-Survey data is crucial in marketing.
-First, your team members decide on a small set of questions to ask customers about their experiences.
-Then, deliver the surveys to your customers via website pop-ups, text and/or email.
 Shorter-form surveys typically generate the most feedback, but you could test longer-form types.
-Surveys may follow a rating system and provide boxes to provide additional comments.
+Surveys may follow a rating system and provide boxes for additional comments.
 Questions should be open-ended.
 Most companies aim for surveys that take under two minutes to complete.

-• Gather customer feedback with phone calls.
 If you want more in-depth information, collect feedback via phone calls.
 You may ask similar open-ended questions as those posed in the surveys.
-Although this method of customer feedback collection takes longer, you get better insights.
-You have the ability to judge people’s tones and decide to ask follow-up questions if needed.
+Although this method of customer feedback collection takes longer, you gain better insights.
+You can judge people’s tones and decide to ask follow-up questions if needed.

-• Gather customer feedback with live chat.
-Engage customers in real time with a live chat feature on your website.
+You can also gather feedback by engaging customers in real time with a live chat feature on your website.
 Representatives can collect data and ask follow-up questions based on customers’ answers.

-• Gather customer feedback with social media.
-Analysts can monitor social media to determine what’s being said — good and bad — about a company and manage your online reputation.
+Analysts can monitor social media to determine what’s being said — good and bad — about a company and help manage your online reputation.
 For example, if you post about a product and find negative comments, you may want to investigate the issue further.

-You can also address an unhappy customer’s problems directly.
-For serious problems or complaints, communicate privately via email or phone.
-Once the problem is resolved, you can post publicly about the resolution.
+It's always best to address an unhappy customer's problems directly and privately via email or phone.
+Once the problem is resolved, you can post about the resolution publicly.

 The key to using customer feedback to your advantage is recognizing patterns.
 Business owners spend almost every waking minute thinking about sales and conversion trends.
 However, customers allow businesses to exist and thrive.
-We must be mindful of how they perceive our brand and look for patterns in the feedback we receive.
+You must be mindful of how they perceive your brand and look for patterns in the feedback you receive.

 As your customer count rises, you’ll have more chances to identify trends and make changes based on feedback.
 UX, social proof, new markets, product development roadmaps and customer support all pivot on how customers interact with and use your products and services.